magujun/NPS_Survey/README.md

 - yarn add prettier -D
 ```

-The first time you run the server will generate the sqlite3 database.sqlite file, where the API tables are stored
+The first time you run the server will generate the sqlite3 database.sqlite file, where the API tables are stored.

 ```bash
 - yarn devDB
 ```

-Create table of migrations from sqlite3 using the TypeORM cli
+Create table of migrations from sqlite3 using the TypeORM cli.

 ```bash
 - yarn typeorm migration:run
 ```

-Initialize a local server instance (script configured in package.json)
+Initialize a local server instance (script configured in package.json).

 ```bash
 - yarn dev